The s$^\pm$-Wave Pairing and the Destructive Role of Apical-Oxygen Deficiencies in La$_3$Ni$_2$O$_7$ Under Pressure

-{\bf Role of apical oxygen-deficiencies:} As shown in Fig.~\ref{oxygen}(a), the oxygen atom between the two layers of Ni-atoms is called apical oxygen, and a certain ratio of apical oxygen may be deficient during sample preparation with insufficient oxygen pressure.
+{\bf Role of apical oxygen-deficiencies:} Previously, it was known that the reduction of the oxygen atoms number within a unit cell from 7 to 6.5 causes the metal-insulator transition\cite{bareU}.
+Here we examine the impact of a slight concentration of apical-oxygen deficiencies on the system.
+As shown in Fig.~\ref{oxygen}(a), the oxygen atom between the two layers of Ni-atoms is called apical oxygen, and a certain ratio of apical oxygen may be deficient during sample preparation with insufficient oxygen pressure.
 In order to simulate the phenomenon, we randomly select some unit cells in which the $t^{z}_{\perp}$ and $t^{x}_{\perp}$ in Eq. (\ref{H_0}) are set as 0, as the apical oxygen deficiency makes it difficult for electrons to hop between two layers.
 Since we randomly introduce some apical-oxygen deficiencies, the translation symmetry is broken, which necessitates the real-space RPA approach to study the problem.
 See details of this approach in the Appendix A.

 For each configuration of the random distribution of the apical-oxygen deficiencies, we adopt the real-space RPA approach to calculate the magnetic critical interaction strength $U_c^{(s)}$.
 Then we calculate the statistical expectation value of $U_c^{(s)}$ over a large number of configurations, i.e. $\bar{U}_c^{(s)}$.
 The deficiency concentration $\delta$ dependence of $\bar{U}_c^{(s)}$ is shown in Fig.~\ref{oxygen}(b) by the black line, in together with its statistical error.
 Fig.~\ref{oxygen}(b) suggests that $\bar{U}_c^{(s)}$ lowers promptly with the enhancement of $\delta$.
 When the interaction strength $U$ is below $\bar{U}_c^{(s)}$, the system is superconducting; when $U$ goes beyond $\bar{U}_c^{(s)}$, the system enters into the magnetic phase.
 For our adopted interaction strength $U=1.16$eV marked by the red dotted line in Fig.~\ref{oxygen}(b), the system enters into the magnetic phase when $\delta\gtrsim 0.02$.